 Quality of Service – These are complaints concerned with physical problems such as power surges or power outages.

-Slamming – These are complaints relating to “slamming,” which is the illegal practice of changing a consumer for electric service without the customer’s permission.
-It also can mean continuing to process a switch service for a customer after he or she has
+Slamming – These are complaints relating to “slamming,” which is the illegal practice of changing a consumer’s electric service without the customer’s permission.
+It also can mean continuing to process a switch service for a customer after he or she has cancelled a switch request.

-LITE-UP – These complaints deal with bill payment assistance previously provided through the “Low-Income Telephone and Electric Discount Program.”
+LITE-UP – These complaints deal with bill payment assistance through the “Low-Income Telephone and Electric Discount Program.”
 However, funding for this program has been suspended by the Texas Legislature.